 Clubs and Organizations

 Monmouth University celebrates diversity and inclusion through a number of clubs and organizations that are open to all students.
 Below is a listing of some of our clubs and organizations.
-View a complete list of all our clubs & organizations.
+View a complete list and get connected of all our clubs & organizations.

 The purpose of the BSU is to provide a forum for students with a common bond to unify and support each other, and share the cultural achievements of black people within the University community.
 The BSU is an educational, social, and political force on campus to represent and advocate the concerns, problems, and image of black students.
 Students can bring about a positive change through working collectively, united together.